jamiebeach/Engineering-Learning-2022/certifications/ai-900-Azure-AI-Fundamentals/cheatsheet.md

 ### Identify common types of computer vision solution:
 - [ ] identify features of image classification solutions
 - [ ] identify features of object detection solutions
+    - **Semantic segmentation** achieves fine-grained inference by making dense predictions inferring labels for every pixel, so that each pixel is labeled with the class of its enclosing object ore region.
 - [ ] identify features of optical character recognition solutions

     - [**Form Recognizer**](https://azure.microsoft.com/en-us/services/cognitive-services/form-recognizer/) : extract text, key/value pairs and tables from documents.